jinghuazhao/software-notes/docs/AA.md

 Somehow the website is down on 26/5/2022, and a copy is made available from [here](https://github.com/jinghuazhao/software-notes/tree/master/docs/files/METASOFT).

-One can also work with [ForestPMPLot](http://genetics.cs.ucla.edu/ForestPMPlot/repository/1.0.3/ForestPMPlot.zip) similarly.
+One can also work with [ForestPMPLot](http://genetics.cs.ucla.edu/ForestPMPlot/repository/1.0.3/ForestPMPlot.zip) similarly [here](https://github.com/jinghuazhao/software-notes/tree/master/docs/files/ForestPMPlot).

 ---